A Numerical Rosenblatt Method for Forced Variable Independence: Introduction

 \subsection{The ABCD Method and Statistical Requirements}

-Particle physics searches for phenomena beyond the Standard Model and non-perturbative effects rely on event analysis.
-Event final states differ between background processes (known or perturbative physics) and signal processes (new or non-perturbative physics).
-In observable phase space, background-enriched regions (BR) and signal-enriched regions (SR) can be defined, as shown in Fig.~(\ref {fig:ABCD}).
+Particle physics searches for phenomena beyond the Standard Model rely on event analysis, in which the final state of each collision is classified as background (known or perturbative physics) or signal (new physics).
+In observable phase space, background-enriched regions (B, C, D) and a signal-enriched region (A) can be defined, as shown in Fig.~\ref{fig:ABCD}.

-Both background and signal processes are described through analytical methods (Feynman diagrams) and Monte Carlo simulations, providing event number estimates for each region.
-However, background Monte Carlo simulations may carry significant uncertainty in signal regions, rendering event estimates unreliable (though phase space region definitions remain valid).
-As discussed in Ref.~\cite {ABCDDisCo}, this limitation is common; consequently, a data-driven approach—the ABCD method—is proposed.
-For observables $x$ and $y$ that are statistically independent in background processes, the relationship between background event numbers in each region satisfies:
+Background processes are modeled by Monte Carlo simulations, but these simulations may carry significant uncertainty in the signal region, rendering direct background estimates unreliable.
+The ABCD method~\cite{ABCDDisCo} addresses this limitation with a data-driven approach: for observables $x$ and $y$ that are statistically independent under the background hypothesis, the event counts in the four regions satisfy